samnzay/Kubernetes-for-DevOps/Memo.md

  >**Note**: You can think of `etcd` as the `Cluster Brain`!.
 Which means that every change in the cluster, for example when a new Pod is scheduled, when a pod dies, all of these changes get saved or updated into this Key-Value Store.

- - And The reason why the etcd store is the cluster Brain, is because all these mechanism with Scheduler, Controller Manager, etc.. `works because of the etcd`'s `Data`.
+ - And the reason why the etcd store is the cluster Brain, is because all these mechanism with Scheduler, Controller Manager, etc.. `works because of the etcd`'s `Data`.

     Eg: `How` the Scheduler knows what resources are available on each Worker Node,or `how` does controller manager knows that a cluster state changed in some way, for example pods died or that kubelet restarted new Pods up the request of the Scheduler?